jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

 [Repealed]

 ### 5 Chief executive to comply with directions
-(1) In the exercise of powers, functions, and discretions conferred on the chief executive by this Act or the Social Welfare (Transitional Provisions) Act 1990 or Part 6 of the War Pensions Act 1954 or the New Zealand Superannuation Act 2001, the chief executive must comply with any general or special directions given to the chief executive in writing by the Minister.
+(1) In the exercise of powers, functions, and discretions conferred on the chief executive by this Act or the Social Welfare (Transitional Provisions) Act 1990 or Part 6 of the War Pensions Act 1954 or the New Zealand Superannuation and Retirement Income Act 2001, the chief executive must comply with any general or special directions given to the chief executive in writing by the Minister.
 (2) As soon as practicable after giving a direction under subsection (1), the Minister must publish in the Gazette and present to the House of Representatives a copy of the direction.

 ### 6 Social Security Commission